 Where are my avocado lovers at? <raises hands>

-Because this salad has got all the cool ‘n creamy avocado goodness going on!
+Because this Cucumber Avocado Salad has got all the cool 'n creamy avocado goodness going on!

 We're talking double avocado.
 There's avo chopped up in the actual salad, and it's blended up in the Avocado Dressing.